 The nomination:

 We welcome nominations on a variety of achievements.
-Some examples include an individual or team/organisation responsible for research, resources or service models that:
+Some examples include an individual or team/organisation responsible for research, resources or service models:

-- Progressively transfers service delivery to the Aboriginal Community Controlled sector.
+• Progressively transferring service delivery to the Aboriginal Community Controlled Sector.

 Award Sponsor: Child and Family Focus SA